 - Make the dialogue interactive

 Learning more about mental health and personal wellbeing is something I encourage everyone to do.
-A good starting point is checking out a mental health charity called Mind who offer great advice.
+A good starting point is to check out out the mental health charity Mind, which offers great advice.

-FDM have recently launched a wellbeing initiative with a 24-hour confidential support line and over 30 trained mental health first aiders throughout the UK who are on hand to offer first stage assistance.
+FDM has recently launched a wellbeing initiative with a 24-hour confidential support line and over 30 trained mental health first aiders throughout the UK, who are on hand to offer first stage assistance when needed.